mechatroner/vscode_rainbow_csv/DEV_README.md

 Unlike vsce publishing for the official Microsoft VSCode marketplace, ovsx tool does not need to be provided with version increment specification (such as major/minor/fix), instead it will just use the version from package.json file which is very convenient.
 And it will also won't try to update that version value in package.json during the publishing process.

 See more docs here: https://github.com/eclipse/openvsx/wiki/Publishing-Extensions

-### Pre-publishing checklist
-* Make sure that hover info shows hover information in different colors corresponding to the column color in classical csv mode.
-* Make sure that comments are highlighted with a separate comment color (this can also be seen in integration tests).

 ### Generating documentation with showdown
 In order to generate RBQL documentation use showdown - based markdown_to_html.js script from junk/rainbow_stuff